cadusouza47/cadusouza47/README.md

 Hi!
 I am Cadu

-- 💰 Currently intern at Órama Investimentos
+- 💰 Currently commercial assistant at Órama Investimentos
 - 🎯 working as commercial and customer support
 - 📕 Studying front-end with a focus on React and UI prototyping
 - 📚 Studying Systems Analysis and Development at SpTech College